khsamonte/blog/markdown/japanese/first-year-studying-japanese.md

 During my first five months, my studies primarily consisted of:

 + ・N5 classes on the weekends (3 hours on Sat/Sun)
-+ ・Vocabulary + grammar drills in my free time
++ ・Vocabulary drills in my free time
++ ・Grammar lesson reviews
 + ・Rote Kanji writing
 + ・Translation drills

-This was my standard routine for the whole duration of my N5 classes.
-I was happy with my learning pace.
+This was my standard routine from April to September.
+I was happy with my learning pace at school, but as you can see, I'm going to take forever if I continued with this route.

+For those unaware, there is an international exam called the [JLPT](https://www.jlpt.jp/e/index.html) (Japanese Language Proficiency Test) which happens twice a year, in July and December.
+There are five levels, N5 being the easiest and N1 the most difficult.
+I didn't think I was going to make the cut in the July test, so I opted for the one in December.

+After the JLPT in July, young students from my language school complained of having encountered difficulties in the reading section, so our school made an effort to incorporate _dokkai_ and _choukai_ (reading and listening comprehension) into our classes.
+Our classes were specifically tailored to prepare us for these tests.

-When we were given our first Listening Quiz, which only started around the third month of the class, I didn't understand a single thing.
-This admittedly made a dent in my morale and humbled me down quickly.
-I was confident with my basic reading skills, but my listening comprehension was nil.
-I started easing in some listening reviews to my studies, but it was very difficult to comprehend everything the first time.
-Overall, I was satisfied with this class, and I even became good friends with some of my classmates.
+When we had our first listening comprehension quiz, I didn't understand a single thing.
+This gave us a preview of what to expect in the JLPT, and my listening comprehension was nil.
+I started easing in some listening reviews to my studies.
+It was definitely hard to catch everything the first time.

-When our classes ended in September, I immediately enrolled for N4 classes (even though my N5 exam was still in December).
-The grammar lessons were relatively easy, but I had a much harder time with the reading exercises.
-Almost always, whenever we were having reading quizzes and exams, I was last to finish amongst the class.
+Overall, I was happy with the class and even made good friends among my classmates.
+After our classes ended in September, I signed up for N4 classes despite my N5 exam being scheduled for December.

+I had a much harder time with the reading exercises due to the sharp increase in difficulty.
+Almost always, whenever we were having reading tests, I was last to finish among the class.
 Everyone else was significantly faster than me.

 Because of this, I dreaded the reading comprehension tests.
-It felt like sludging through boring material, primarily because the majority of the vocab went over my head.
-I once scored 2/7 on a reading test after giving it my all, and while that was quite demoralizing, my tolerance for failure is thankfully pretty good.
+It felt like sludging through boring books, all because the majority of the vocab went over my head.
+I once scored 2/7 on a reading test after giving it my all; needless to say, quite demoralizing.
 To compensate for this, I adapted stricter vocabulary and Kanji drills.

 ### JLPT N5